 Over time, adjusting hinges could cause the door latch to become misaligned with the strike plate.
 If the alignment is off by just a couple of mm, you should be able to fix the problem by enlarging the cut-out area of the strike plate with a metal file.
 For bigger issues, however, you may need to remove the strike plate.

-Stopping a Door from Springing Open
+How Can I Stop a Door from Springing Open?

 If your door keeps springing open, this means that the hinges are incorrectly positioned, and the door is straining to re-open.
 It can also be a sign that the door is not closing fully to hit the doorstop.
 It may be jamming at the bottom because it doesn’t have enough clearance against the carpet – in which case simply planing a little excess wood off the bottom of the door will solve the problem.